charlie-carr/implant_microbiota/README.md

 ## Data Availability

-To use these scripts, please download demultiplexed reads from the Sequence Read Archive and/or data from Zenodo.
+To use these scripts, please download demultiplexed reads from the Sequence Read Archive (PRJNA726194) and/or data from Zenodo (10.5281/zenodo.5136551).

 ## Citation